Nebula (NEB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nebula Historical Price

-According to the latest data gathered on Nebula live price page, the current price of Nebula is 0USD.
-The circulating supply of Nebula(NEB) is 999.24M NEB , giving it a market capitalization of $5.95K.
+According to the latest data gathered on Nebula live price page, the current price of Nebula is 0.00000596USD.
+The circulating supply of Nebula(NEB) is 999.20M NEB , giving it a market capitalization of $5.95K.

 The Nebula Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.